 Post 2005 Florida Marlins

 But the team began a full blown fire sale after the 2005 season.
-They let A.J.
-Burnett Todd Jones, Antonio Alfonseca, Jeff Conine and Juan Encarnacion leave as free agents.
+They let Burnett, Todd Jones, Antonio Alfonseca, Jeff Conine and Juan Encarnacion leave as free agents.
 They then traded Carlos Delgado and Paul Lo Duca to the New York Mets in two separate deals that brought in prospects Mike Jacobs and Yusmeiro Petit.
-On the same day as the Delgado deal, they also sent Mike Lowell, Josh Beckett and Guillermo Mota to the Boston Red Sox for future Rookie of the Year Hanley Ramirez, Anibal Sanchez (who threw a no-hitter in 2006), Harvey Garcia and Jesus Delgado.
+On the same day as the Delgado deal, they also sent Lowell, Beckett and Guillermo Mota to the Boston Red Sox for future Rookie of the Year Hanley Ramirez, Anibal Sanchez (who threw a no-hitter in 2006), Harvey Garcia and Jesus Delgado.
 Just days after that deal, second baseman Luis Castillo was sent to the Minnesota Twins for Travis Bowyer and Scott Tyler.
-Outfielder Juan Pierre was then sent to the Chicago Cubs for Sergio Mitre, Ricky Nolasco and Renyel Pinto.
+For his part, outfielder Pierre was then sent to the Chicago Cubs for Sergio Mitre, Ricky Nolasco and Renyel Pinto.

 Despite these deals, or maybe because of them, the Marlins actually contended for most of the 2006 season before a late slump dropped them below .500.
-They are the only team in MLB history to be 20 games under .500 at one point in the season and to finish with a winning record.
+They are the only team in MLB history to have been 20 games under .500 at one point in the season but still finish with a winning record.

 2009 Seoul Heroes